tessel/t2-cli/README.md

 Check out the [Virtual Machine repo](www.github.com/tessel/t2-vm) for instructions on how to set up the VM.
 All CLI commands except `provision` and `wifi` should be functional with the VM.

 ## Usage
+Specify which Tessel to use with the `--name <name>` option appended to any command.

 ### Starting Projects
 * `t2 init` in the current directory, create a package.json and index.js with Hello World code. *Note that the index.js code doesn't yet work on Tessel 2*

 ### Tessel Management
 * `t2 provision` authorize your computer to access a Tessel over SSH (USB-connected Tessel only)
 * `t2 list` show what Tessels are available over WiFi and USB.
-Specify which Tessel to use with the `--name <name>` option.
 * `t2 rename` change the name of a Tessel

 ### Code Deploy